 Andre Morys suggests that confirmation bias results in many false positives.
-This is because optimisers naturally base most of their test hypothesis and designs on their own attitudes and opinions and ignore information that contradicts these ideas.
+This is because optimisers naturally base most of their test hypothesis and designs on their own attitudes and opinions.
+They ignore information that contradicts their ideas.
 As a result they become too emotionally attached to their design and stop experiments as soon as the testing software indicates they have a winner.

-Stopping a test as soon as statistical confidence is achieved can be highly misleading because it does not allow for the length of the business cycle and it is important to also consider source of traffic and current marketing campaigns.
-You should run tests for a minimum two business cycles if possible so that you make allowance for day-to-day fluctuations and changing behaviour at weekends.
-Thus tests should run for at least 2 to 4 weeks depending upon your test design and the business cycle.
+Stopping a test as soon as statistical confidence is achieved can be highly misleading.
+It does not allow for the length of the business cycle.
+It is important to also consider source of traffic and current marketing campaigns.
+You should run tests for a minimum of two business cycles.
+Make allowances for day-to-day fluctuations and changing behaviour at weekends.
+Tests should run for at least 2 to 4 weeks depending upon your test design and business cycle.

-This refers to our propensity to focus on people who survive a journey (e.g. returning visitors or VIP customers), but ignore the fact that the process they have been through influences their characteristics and behaviour.
+This refers to our propensity to focus on people who survive a journey (e.g. returning visitors or VIP customers).
+But ignore the fact that the process they have been through influences their characteristics and behaviour.
 Even returning visitors have survived in the sense that they weren’t put off by any negative aspects of the user experience.
-VIP customers may be your most profitable users but they are not a fixed pool of visitors and their level of intent will often be much higher than your normal user.
+VIP customers may be your most profitable users but they are not a fixed pool of visitors.
+Their level of intent will often be much higher than your normal user.

-The danger is that by including returning users in for example an A/B test for a landing page experiment they will behave very differently from new users who have never seen the site before.
-For tests relating to existing users the process of excluding outliers can reduce problems with VIP customer influencing test results, but consider excluding VIP customers completely from you’re A/B tests as they do not reflect normal users.
+The danger is that by including returning users in an A/B test for a landing page experiment they will behave very differently from new users who have never seen the site before.
+For tests relating to existing users the process of excluding outliers can reduce problems with VIP customer influencing test results.
+Consider excluding VIP customers completely from your A/B tests as they do not reflect normal users.